-◊ Use the electrical knockouts for bringing wires or cables into or out of the Supra Touch enclosure.
+Use the electrical knockouts for bringing wires or cables into or out of the Supra Touch enclosure.
 Do not make additional holes in the enclosure; this can damage the watertight seal or control components and void the warranty.

-- configuring it.
-For more information, read Testing sensors and equipment on page 67. - If you used the Installation worksheets on page 80 when preparing, refer to them when installing equipment.
+- Supra Touch test modes are useful for testing your equipment after installing and configuring it.
+For more information, read Testing sensors and equipment on page 69. - ♦ If you used the Installation worksheets on page 83 when preparing, refer to them when installing equipment.